Which of the following is the balanced molecular equation for the... | Channels for Pearson+

 Multiple Choice

-Which of the following is the balanced molecular equation for the reaction between nitric acid (HNO3) and calcium hydroxide (Ca(OH)2)?
+Which of the following is the balanced molecular equation for the reaction between nitric acid (HNO3) and magnesium hydroxide (Mg(OH)2)?

 A